-We make space at God’s table for all people to delight in Christ’s life-changing embrace across every generation and culture.
+We bring our best to God’s table so all might delight in Christ’s life-changing embrace across every generation and culture.

 We are a community of: